 Also Known as : Screw Pine Leaves , Daun Pandan (Malay)

-Pandan leaves is a herb used in both sweet and savoury food.
+Pandan leaves is a herb used in both sweet and savory food.
 With floral like scent and vanilla like taste, Pandan Leaves add flavour and color to a dish.
-Pandan Leaves pairs well with coconut milk, palm sugar, turmeric and rice.
+Pandan Leaves pairs well with coconut milk, palm sugar, turmeric, and rice.
 When cooked together with rice, it releases a beautiful warm scent that lingers in your kitchen for hours.
-The essence of Pandan Leaves are extracted by blending the leaves with water.
-They are added in baked goods such as cakes and puddings.
+The essence of Pandan Leaves is extracted by blending the leaves with water.
+They are added to baked goods such as cakes and puddings.

 Famous Asian Dishes with Pandan Leaves : Gar Hor Bai Toey, Nasi Lemak, Thai Mango and Sticky Rice dessert.